nelup20/nelup20/README.md

 ## About 🤖

 I'm a software dev.
 Largely self-taught.
-However, I did attend [Switchfully](https://switchfully.com/) (only in Belgium!), which allowed me to fill some gaps in my knowledge/skills, solidy my existing ones and kickstart my software dev career.
+However, I did attend [Switchfully](https://switchfully.com/) (only in Belgium!), which allowed me to fill some gaps in my knowledge/skills, solidify my existing ones and kickstart my software dev career.
 Plus I had an awesome time there.

 I'm currently learning theoretical/fundamental CS (following teachyourselfcs.com).